klpdotorg/dubdubdub/README.md

 sudo -u postgres createdb -T existing_db_name test_db_name

-Create a local test_local_settings file by doing the following:

-    $ cp dubdubdub/local_test_settings.py.sample dubdubdub/local_test_settings.py
+All test settings are in the test_settings.py file.

-Modify the database name in local_test_settings.py to reflect the name you gave to your test db.
+Modify the database name in test_settings.py to reflect the name you gave to your test db.

 Make sure the runtests.sh script has execute permissions.
 Then, run the shell script as follows to run the existing unit tests: